Should I Remodel Or Move?

-- Higher utility usage: variable.
-This will depend on the age of your home and the amount of green remodeling that has already taken place.
+- Higher utility usage: Variable.
+This will depend on the age of your home and the amount of green remodeling that has potentially taken place.

-- Higher cost of living neighborhood: variable.
+- Higher cost of living neighborhood: Variable.
 It is possible that your budget won’t increase by a cent.
-However, even groceries may be more expensive, and you may find yourself tempted to buy a new car sooner to fit in.
+However, things like groceries and even gas may be more expensive in your new neighborhood.

 The Costs Of A More Expensive Mortgage